whistlegraph/2022.aesthetic.computer/README.txt

 *Recently Completed*

+***Tracker, Pull***
+ - [x] Fix interface boxes.
+ - [x] Make `boxes` test piece.

  ***Meta***
  - [x] Add support for custom / locally generated thumbnail overrides.
    - [x] Test override for some specific route... maybe blank?
  - [x] Serve a 404 page for anything else that breaks.
    - [x] Right now it just crashes here: https://aesthetic.computer/okok
    - [x] Right now it just is black here: https://aesthetic.computer/~niki/whatever
  - [x] Do the TOML routes actually matter?
 No.
  - [x] Get ~/niki/blank working again.
  - [x] Separate out / parse the text before loading a disk serverside so that parameterized disks work again.
  - [x] Make them work on iOS
  - [x] Write a new netlify function that returns the proper html for every page, so that prerendering can be turned off (get imessage previews working).
  - [x] Should og:image and twitter:image have file extensions?

 ***L8 Night***
 - [x] Get a debugger working.